Are Brass Door Knobs Still In Style For Middletown, DE Homes?

 - Aged Bronze

-Some popular silver tones to consider for your front door hardware are as follows:
+Here are some popular silver tones to consider for your front door hardware:

 - Bright Chrome

 A bright, bold tone like chrome pairs well with bold door hues, such as yellow and cool blue.
 A major benefit of most silver finishes is that they pair well with a wide array of colors, such as bright red, gray, black, yellow, aqua light blues, and many others.

 Discover Our Door & Window Products: